Free places for 2 year olds

 A child is eligible to the free hours from the term after their third birthday.

 Eligible 3 and 4 year olds are entitled to a free place offering 570 hours a year over no fewer than 38 weeks of the year, until the child reaches compulsory school age (the beginning of the term following their fifth birthday).
-The free entitlement may be stretched over more than 38 weeks (and up to 52 weeks) - see suggested weeks for further information.
+The free entitlement may be stretched over more than 38 weeks (and up to 52 weeks) - see suggested weeks for more information.
 This means taking fewer hours per week, subject to a maximum of 570 hours a year.

 Providers are required to check original documentation to confirm a child has reached the eligible age on initial registration for all free entitlements by checking their birth certificate or passport and recording this on the parent declaration form.